ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: ShadowNet

 \subsection{Layer Input/Output Privacy}

 We introduce the mask/unmask layer to protect the input $X$ and output $Y$ of the convolutional layers.

-\point{Mask Layer} The mask layer adds a random mask to the input of a convolutional layer, which is outsourced to the Normal World.
+\point{Mask Layer} The mask layer adds a random mask to the input of a convolutional layer which is outsourced to the Normal World.
 Note that, in a typical CNN, the output of a convolutional layer output will be the input for the next layer.
-In an off-line phase, ShadowNet generates random masks $M$ of the same shape as $X$ inside the TEE.
-The masked input $X'$ is defined as follows:

-$X'$ is outsourced to the Normal World for the convolutaional layer with filter $W$.
-Note that a fresh mask is used for every convolutional layer and for every round of model inference. \point{Unmask Layer} After obtaining the masked output $Y'$ from the Normal World, the TEE restores the original value as follows:

-where TEE pre-computes and stores the value of $\mathrm{Conv}(M,W)$ in an off-line phase.
-This masking step is in line with that of Slalom \cite{tramer2018slalom}.
+In the offline phase, ShadowNet generates random masks $M$ of the same shape as $X$ inside the TEE.
+The masked input $X'$ is defined as follows: $X'$ is outsourced to the Normal World for the convolutaional layer with filter $W$.
+A fresh mask is used for every convolutional layer and for every round of model inference.
+Since all the values are embedded in a field $\F$, this masking is equivalent to applying a one-time pad~\cite{KatzLindell}. \point{Unmask Layer} After obtaining the masked output $Y'$ from the Normal World, the TEE restores the original value via: where the TEE pre-computes and stores the value of $\mathrm{Conv}(M,W)$ in an offline phase.
+This masking step is similar to Slalom \cite{tramer2018slalom}.

-Recall from our threat model (Section \ref{sec:threat}) that the adversary already knows $Y=\mathcal{M}(X)$ where $\mathcal{M}$ is the CNN model.
+Recall from our threat model (Sec. \ref{sec:threat}) that the adversary already knows $Y=\mathcal{M}(X)$ where $\mathcal{M}$ is the CNN model.
 Hence, the input to the first layer (model input) and the output of the last layer (model output) is \textit{not} masked.
-This is depicted in Figure \ref{fig:example-cnn}.
+This is depicted in Fig. \ref{fig:example-cnn}.
+After $Y$ is unmasked inside the TEE, it is de-quantized and then, forwarded to the non-linear layers.